simonambridge/Oracle_to_Cassandra/README.md

     Query all employees on EMPLOYEE_ID
   </li>
   <li>
-    Query all departments, optionally returning employees by department
+    Query all departments on DEPARTMENT_ID, and query Employees by Department
   </li>
 </ul>